openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the response type `vp_token`.

-The reponse type `vp_token` can be used with different response modes as defined in [@!OAuth.Responses].
+The response type `vp_token` can be used with different response modes as defined in [@!OAuth.Responses].
 The default encoding is `fragment`, i.e. the Authorization Response parameters are encoded in the fragment added to the `redirect_uri` when redirecting back to the Client.

 When response type is `vp_token`, response consists of the following parameters: